Giving Evidence works to make charitable giving more effective by encouraging and enabling charitable giving based on sound evidence.

 Advice on your giving

 We advise all types of donor: individuals, families, foundations, companies, government agencies, in many countries and across many sectors.
-Our advice includes:
+Examples:

 - Finding strong organisations to fund